John Farrell Ejected for Arguing Called Strike 3 on Dustin Pedroia

 John Farrell Ejected for Arguing Called Strike 3 on Dustin PedroiaOctober 9, 2017

-Boston Red Sox manager John Farrell was ejected from Monday's Game 4 matchup against the Cleveland Indians in the bottom of the second inning after arguing a Dustin Pedroia called third strike.
+Boston Red Sox manager John Farrell was ejected from Monday's Game 4 matchup against the Houston Astros in the bottom of the second inning after arguing a Dustin Pedroia called third strike.

 Farrell left the dugout to argue a down-and-outside curve ball that was called for a third strike with the bases loaded and one out.
 Pedroia was angered by the call but was not tossed, likely in part because Farrell came out to take the attention.